ericfransen/notes/README.md

-# Frictionless Note-Taking System for Obsidian
+# Note-Taking CLI Tool for Obsidian

-This repository provides a self-contained, command-line system for capturing notes.
+This repository provides a self-contained, command-line tool for capturing notes.
 It is designed to be cloned or forked publicly, while helping you manage your personal notes in a **separate, private repository**.

 ## Core Principle: Your Notes are Private